Kasner's dwarf burrowing skink

 Kasner's dwarf burrowing skink (Scelotes kasneri), also known commonly as Kasner's burrowing skink, is a species of lizard in the family Scincidae.
+The species endemic to South Africa.

 Geographic range

-Scelotes kasneri is endemic to the Western Cape coast of South Africa.
+S. kasneri is indigenous to the Western Cape coast of South Africa.

+Habitat

+The preferred natural habitat of S. kasneri is dunes and sandy soil, at elevations from sea level to 300 m.

 Description

 The limbs of S. kasneri are greatly reduced.
-The forelimbs are entirely lost, and the hind limbs retain only two digits.
+The forelimbs are entirely lost, and each hind limb retains only two digits.

+Behavior

+S. kasneri is terrestrial and fossorial.